 The view put forward here goes farther in relationism---the doctrine that space and time are a family of spatial and temporal relations holding among the material constituents of the universe---in that it also affirms that the ultimate material constituents are formless.
 While fundamental particles are routinely described as pointlike, what is meant is that they lack internal structure.
-Lack of internal structure can be inferred from the scale-invariance of a particle's effective cross-section(s) in scattering experiments with probe particles that are themselves pointlike in this sense, but only down to the de Broglie wavelength of the probe particles.
-There can therefore be no evidence of complete absence of internal structure, let alone evidence of a literally pointlike form.
-For further reasons why fundamental particles ought to be conceived as formless see Ref.\ \cite[Sect.\ 9]{Mohrhoff_manifesting}.
-Conceived accordingly, the shapes of things resolve themselves into sets of spatial relations between \emph{formless} relata, which are numerically identical, i.e., identically the same Being.
+Lack of internal structure is suggested by the scale-invariance of a particle's effective cross-section(s) in scattering experiments with probe particles that are themselves pointlike in this sense, but can be verified only down to the de Broglie wavelength of the probe particles.
+There can therefore be no evidence of absence of internal structure, let alone evidence of a literally pointlike form.
+For further reasons why fundamental particles ought to be conceived as formless, see \citep[Sect.~9]{Mohrhoff2014}.
+So conceived, the shapes of things resolve themselves into sets of spatial relations between formless and numerically identical relata.
 The truism that the universe lacks a position because it lacks \emph{external} spatial relations thus has a fitting complement: a fundamental particle lacks a form because it lacks \emph{internal} spatial relations.

-To my mind, the most fruitful way to understand the indispensable distinction between the classical or macroscopic domain (containing measure\-ment-independent properties) and the non-classical or quantum domain (whose properties exist only if and when they are measured) is that it is essentially a distinction between the \emph{manifested world} and its \emph{manifestation}.

-Three questions may arise at this point.
-Is the distinction between the two domains truly indispensable?
-Is it true that the properties of the quantum domain only exist if and when they are measured?
-And how on Earth are we to conceive of the manifestation of the macroworld---the process by which Being enters into reflexive spatial relations?